benlaug/labgen/README.md

 ## Running the program

-Once the program has been compiled, the following command gives the complete list of the options:
+Once the program has been compiled, the following command gives the complete list of available options:

 ```
 $ ./LaBGen-cli -h